-- End-of-range positioning: the splint holds consistently at end-of-range.
+- End-of-range positioning: the orthosis holds consistently at end-of-range.
 The patient should feel stretch, and you shouldn’t be able to passively stretch them further.

-- Right splint: The wrong choice never holds at end-of-range, for example a neoprene splint for rotation will never hold in firm supination.
+- Correct orthosis: The wrong choice never holds at end-of-range, for example a neoprene orthosis for rotation will never hold in firm supination or pronation.

-- Self donning: The patient should be able to apply the splint so it holds at end-of-range.
+- Self donning: The patient or their carer should be able to apply the orthosis themselves so it holds at end-of-range.